La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 se zdani
 : … has a home …, … lives in …

-If a name consists of several cmevla you can use the first letters of them to refer to that name.
-The same is for compound verbs:
+If a name consists of several cmevla, you can use the first letters of them to refer to that name.
+The same applies to compound verbs:

 > **la .djan.smit. cu citka le glare stasu .i dy.sy. nelci fy.sy.**
 > _John Smith is eating the hot soup.
 He likes it._